Last Updated on November 23, 2022

 Since it is January, it’s time for the annual mass resignation again.

-Many employees may want to resign earlier due to a variety of reasons but wanted to claim their 13th-month pay and bonuses first. 😂
+Many employees may want to resign earlier due to various reasons but wanted to claim their 13th-month pay and bonuses first. 😂

 Resignation is part of the normal cycle of any company.
 If you think you are irreplaceable, then you are wrong.
 What I learned from my working years is that everyone is replaceable in the workplace, no matter how valuable someone may be.

 But setting aside the feelings of your company, seeing a friend leave (ahead of you) will make you sad or even jealous, but it is part of growing up.